mwshinn/PyDDM/doc/quickstart.rst

 To get started, let's simulate a basic model and plot it.
-For simplicity, we will use all of the model defaults: a drift rate of 0, a noise standard deviation of 1, a bound of 1, a starting point in the middle of the bounds, a non-decision time of 0, no mixture model.
+For simplicity, we will use all of the model defaults: a drift rate of 0, a noise standard deviation of 1, a bound of 1, a starting point in the middle of the bounds, a non-decision time of 0, and a uniform mixture model.
 (More on each of these later.)

 .. literalinclude:: downloads/helloworld.py
    :language: python